alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 - Use Amazon SageMaker with a custom-trained NLP model to identify ingredients from the uploaded descriptions.
 Use Amazon EventBridge to invoke a Lambda function that forwards the document content to a SageMaker endpoint and stores the results in DynamoDB.
 Fine-tune the model using labeled ingredient datasets from open-source repositories and retrain it monthly
 - Create a workflow where Amazon Transcribe is used to convert synthetic audio versions (created from text of the product descriptions) back into text.
 Analyze the transcripts manually or using simple keyword matching within a Lambda function.
 Use Amazon SNS to notify the content moderation team for each processed file
 - Use Amazon Lookout for Vision to scan the uploaded text files in the S3 bucket and extract entities.
 Invoke this workflow using an S3-triggered Lambda function.
 Parse the output and use Amazon API Gateway to push updates to the frontend in real time
-- ✅ **Configure S3 Event Notifications to trigger an AWS Lambda function whenever a new product description is uploaded.
+- Configure S3 Event Notifications to trigger an AWS Lambda function whenever a new product description is uploaded.
 Inside the function, use Amazon Comprehend's custom entity recognition feature to extract ingredient names.
-Store these names in the DynamoDB table and let the front-end application query for health scores**
+Store these names in the DynamoDB table and let the front-end application query for health scores\*\*

 ---